k-fos/election-analysis/README.md

 # Election-Audit Results

-- _How many votes were cast in this congressional election?_
+- ### How many votes were cast in this congressional election?

     369,711 total votes were cast in the congressional election

+    ##### each row in the file represented a vote
+    ```python
+    total_votes = 0

+    # omitted lines of code

+    # Read the csv and convert it into a list of dictionaries
+    with open(file_to_load) as election_data:
+        reader = csv.reader(election_data)

+        # omitted lines

+        for row in reader:

+            total_votes = total_votes + 1
+    ```

-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- ### Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-- Which county had the largest number of votes?
+- ### Which county had the largest number of votes?

-- Provide a breakdown of the number of votes and the percetnage of the total votes each candidate received.
+- ### Provide a breakdown of the number of votes and the percetnage of the total votes each candidate received.

-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

 # Election-Audit Summary